Life in San Diego: La Jolla

 La Jolla is a well-known travel gem, but it’s also perfect for a local, day-long staycation.
 You’ve got the surf, the views, and let’s not forget the amazing restaurant selection for all you foodies.
 So sit back, relax, and enjoy this jam-packed 1-day itinerary in San Diego’s crown jewel.

 La Jolla is home to a cluster of high-quality, unassuming local coffee shops.
 If you’re on the go, try Bird Rock Coffee Roasters’ sustainably produced, no-frills brews or Brick & Bell’s fresh scones.
-Locals head to Pannikin Coffee & Tea, The Living Room Cafe, and AT Coffee House for great views while they sip coffee and work.
+Locals head to Pannikin Coffee & Tea and The Living Room Cafe for great views while they sip coffee and work.

 For something more substantial, grab breakfast at Food Network star Chef Maeve’s Sugar and Scribe, celebrity chef Brian Malarkey’s Farmer & the Seahorse, or dog-friendly Shorehouse Kitchen.
 And if you’re swinging by UC San Diego, try The Bella Vista Social Club and Caffé for tasty omelettes and an ocean view.